SeaQL/sea-streamer/examples/README.md

 ## Running the blocking processor example

-The clock runs 3x faster than the processor, but we have 4 threads, so we expect it to be able to catch up in real-time, and that tasks are randomly assigned to threads.
+The clock runs 3x faster than the processor, but we have 4 threads, so we expect it to be able to catch up in real-time.
+Tasks are randomly assigned to threads, aka. a "fan out" pattern.

+This pattern is useful when you have to perform blocking IO or CPU-heavy computation.

 ```bash
 alias clock='cargo run --package sea-streamer-stdio --features=executables --bin clock'